mingzehuang/latentcor/paper/paper.md

 ## Illustrative example

-Figure \ref{fig:R_all}B displays the estimated latent correlations using the original approach versus the true values of underlying latent correlation for ternary/continuous case, the alignment of points around $y=x$ line confirms that the estimation is empirically unbiased.
+To illustrate the excellent performance of latent correlation estimation on mixed data, we consider the simple example of estimating correlations between continuous and ternary variables.
+In this synthetic scenario, we have access to the true underlying correlation between the variables.
+Figure \ref{fig:R_all}A displays the values obtained by using standard Pearson correlation, leading to significant estimation bias compared to the true correlations.
+Figure \ref{fig:R_all}B displays the estimated latent correlations using the original approach versus the true values of underlying latent correlation for ternary/continuous case.
+The alignment of points around $y=x$ line confirms that the estimation is empirically unbiased.
 Figure \ref{fig:R_all}C displays the estimated latent correlations using the approximation approach (`method = "approx"`) versus true values of underlying latent correlation for ternary/continuous case.
 The results are almost indistinguishable from Figure \ref{fig:R_all}B at a fraction of the computational cost.
-For reference, Figure \ref{fig:R_all}A displays the values obtained by using standard Pearson correlation, which leads to significant estimation bias.

 ![Scatter plots of estimated Pearson correlation (panel A) and latent correlations (original in panel B, approximate in panel C) vs. ground truth correlation \label{fig:R_all}](./CombinedCorrelations.pdf)

 # Basic Usage